Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 If the line is exactly `exit`, we will close the command line interface.
 This causes a `close` event and, when we receive it, we will use that event's _listener_ in order to terminate the program.

-The `on` method is a second name for [`addListener`](https://nodejs.org/api/events.html#events_emitter_addlistener_eventname_listener).
+The `on` method is an alias for [`addListener`](https://nodejs.org/api/events.html#events_emitter_addlistener_eventname_listener).

 Same way we can add a _listner_, we can also remove it with [`removeListener`](https://nodejs.org/api/events.html#events_emitter_removelistener_eventname_listener), or remove all of them with [`removeAllListeners`](https://nodejs.org/api/events.html#events_emitter_removealllisteners_eventname).

 We can listen for an event **just once** with [`once`](https://nodejs.org/api/events.html#events_emitter_once_eventname_listener).

-### Event dispatchers
+### Event broadcasters

 Now we will cover the `EventEmitter` class, which is also specific to Node.

 Events are not a standard mechanism to JavaScript.
-They are a convenient way of modeling certain types of problems; but a JavaScript object, on its own, **has no event dispatching API**.
+They are a convenient way of modeling certain types of problems; but a JavaScript object, on its own, **has no event broadcasting API**.

-In Node, we can rely on several alternatives in order to have objects dispatch events:
+In Node, we can rely on several alternatives in order to have objects broadcast events:

 - Implementing our own event API.